 Furthermore, the Aware hearable claims to be able to monitor your brain waves through EEG and provide real-time info on focus, stress, sleep patterns, and relaxation.
 This enhanced awareness may help to increase focus and lower stress levels.

 The perfect custom fit means no falling out, even with the most vigorous of activities.
 The outfit has developed a 3D ear scanner, which can scan your ear in under a minute.
 They take the file from that scan, and 3D print custom headphones that fit your ear perfectly.

-Its worth noting – the company has successfully raised funds via Kickstarter to develop the product, but has run into delays in terms of delivery.
-To the dismay of its backers, it has not published a status update since November, so you may want to hold off on pre-ordering for now.
-The original scheduled delivery date was set for June 2016.
+While all this sounds great on paper, to the dismay of its Kickstarter backers the company has not started shipping yet.
+Information is sketchy, so you may want to hold off on pre-ordering for now.
+The original delivery date was set for June 2016.

 Like this article?
 Subscribe to our monthly newsletter to never miss out!